-Option 1 is the status quo and proposes no changes to the TAC, TACC or allowances for customary $M\Box$ ori, recreational or other sources of fishing-related mortality, and no additional ACE generated under s68.
+Option 1 is the status quo and proposes no changes to the TAC, TACC or allowances for customary $M\Box$ ori, recreational or all other sources of mortality caused by fishing, and no additional ACE generated under section 68 of the Act.
+As the CPUE analysis shows, FLA 3 abundance is high and there is potential for commercial utilisation opportunities that will not be realised under Option 1.